-Nigel Kemble-Clarkson (A. 1953-57) is a cheerful raconteur with a great sense of the ridiculous, and a practised eye for the ladies.
+Nigel Kemble-Clarkson (A. 1953-57) is a cheerful raconteur with a great sense of the ridiculous.

 Born: 1939.
 His comic teenage experiences in pantomime and early introduction to the allure of the female sex set the stage for the years to come.
 A spell in the Army, living the colonial life in Nigeria, provided an exotic backdrop to his early enjoyment of wine, women and song.
 His subsequent career at Lloyds brought opportunities for fast living and luxury travel, including residential interludes in the United States.